necyberteam/access-qa-bot/DEVELOPMENT_PLAN.md

 - Request type IDs defined for all ticket types

 ### isLoggedIn vs enabled
-Deferred architectural discussion.
-Current implementation:
-- Wrapper accepts `isLoggedIn` from consumers
-- Translates to `enabled` for qa-bot-core
+Deferred.
+Wrapper accepts `isLoggedIn`, translates to `enabled` for qa-bot-core.
-- Works with current qa-bot-core implementation